code-with-johnny/http-api-milestone-project/README.md

 An HTTP & API project template for the software developer roadmap.

-We return to Joseph The Cat's portfolio to improve the user experience and handle form submissions.
+We return to Joseph The Cat's portfolio to create make some HTTP requests to our own API, built with express.

 ## Getting Started